sultancillo/cfr_wiki_search/README.md

 To Do
 =====
 Provide the user a way to specify the quantity of results per page, currently fixed at 10.
+Provide a way to specify which wikimedia instance to search currently fixed to Wikipedia English.